jjhelmus/nmrglue/_sources/reference/table.txt

 .. automodule:: nmrglue.fileio.table

-This modules is imported as nmrglue.pipe and can be called as such.
+This modules is imported as nmrglue.table and can be called as such.

 User Information
 ----------------